‘General Hospital’ Spoilers: The Fallout From Lulu’s Declaration At Nina’s Wedding Will Be Fierce

-The truth is finally about to be revealed this week on General Hospital and the drama will be kicking into high gear.
+The truth is finally about to be revealed this week on General Hospital, and the drama will be kicking into high gear.
 Lulu Falconeri overheard Obrecht and Sasha talking in the bathroom and now she knows everything.
 She has kept her mouth shut for now, but not for long.

 Lulu is expected to blurt out that Sasha isn’t Nina’s daughter just about the time that Nina is about to marry Valentin Cassadine.
 This will be quite a shock and will have a ripple effect for many people in Port Charles.
-The truth coming out will not only affect those who knew all along that Sasha is a fake, but also for those who wasn’t in on the lie.
+The truth coming out will not only affect those who knew all along that Sasha is a fake, but also for those who weren’t in on the lie.
 The General Hospital spoilers put out by SheKnows Soaps tease that this week will be total wedding chaos and the fallout will be tough to take.

 Once Nina realizes that Lulu is telling the truth about Sasha, viewers will see what her reaction will be.
 The one question fans want to know is if Nina will still go through with the wedding.
 She will certainly be devastated.
 While it’s not yet known whether Valentin will be outed as the one who orchestrated all of this in the first place, he is sure to try to cover his tracks the best he can, as also suggested by The Inquisitr.